GoogleCloudPlatform/webapp2/docs/index.rst

 Contribute
 ----------
-webapp2 is considered feature complete and well tested, but if you think something is missing or is not working well, please describe it in our issue
+webapp2 is considered stable, feature complete and well tested, but if you think something is missing or is not working well, please describe it in our issue tracker:
-tracker:

     http://code.google.com/p/webapp-improved/issues/list